mykisscool/blackjack-php/README.md

 ## Roadmap

-1. Allow betting
+1. Find a better way to handle running out of cards in the middle of a hand.
-2. Implement split and double-up features.
+2. Allow the user to decide if an Ace should be valued at a 1 or an 11.
+Right now, the hand score is calculated automatically to maximize hand value and avoid a bust.
-3. Allow the user to decide if an Ace should be valued at a 1 or an 11.
-Right now, the hand score is calculated (after-the-fact) to maximize hand value and avoid a bust.
+3. Implement split and double-up features.
-4. Find a better way to handle running out of cards in the middle of a hand.
+4. Implement betting.
 5. Take over Las Vegas.

 ## License